What Is My Elevation

 Japan is similar to other island nations like New Zealand and Iceland, characterized by rugged terrain and active geological processes.

-See here a list of 10 cities in Japan and their elevation above sea level.
+Below is a list of major cities in Japan with their corresponding elevation above sea level.